-- Clean Water Act (CWA) the primary law in the United States regulating discharges from public wastewater systems. - National Pollutant Discharge Elimination System (NPDES) is the USEPA system for setting minimum standards for all discharges of treated wastewater
+- Clean Water Act (CWA), the primary law in the United States regulating discharges from public wastewater systems. - National Pollutant Discharge Elimination System (NPDES), used by EPA to set minimum standards for the discharge of all treated wastewater.

 A. Environmental Clearance